Code.org: Reception

 Writing for San Jose Mercury News, Mike Cassidy praised Code.org and the Hour of Code, writing: "A publicity stunt is what we need."
 John Dvorak was critical of the Hour of Code in an article for PC Magazine.
 Dvorak wrote: "I see it as a ploy to sell more computers in schools."

+Code.org's work has been recognized by Michael Halvorson as a significant contributor to the learn to program movement, a broad-based computer literacy agenda that began in the 1980s and has been amplified by the Internet and an array of commercial and educational practices.